 When you’re a foreigner in a new city, it can be hard to know how to get the most out of your precious time and travel money.
 Is it best to stick to the obvious list of attractions?
-Or turn down a few side streets for a more authentic - maybe cheaper - glimpse of your destination?
+Or turn down a few side streets for a more authentic (and maybe cheaper) - glimpse of your destination?

 As any seasoned traveller knows, it’s the insider local tips that can really make a trip.
 So here are few to help you navigate some of the world's most famous tourist hotspots and make up your own mind about what to see and do.

-The buzz of New York City comes to an undeniable climax when you’re standing at the centre of the colour and flashing neon lights of Times Square.
-It’s one of the world’s most Instagrammed spots and without doubt, is one of the most popular things to see in New York.
-But what should you do once you’ve soaked up the hype, but don’t necessarily want to buy a ticket to a show on bustling Broadway?
+The buzz of New York City comes to an undeniable climax when you’re standing at the centre of Times Square.
+It’s one of the world’s most Instagrammed spots, and is without a doubt one of the most popular things to see in New York.

-A visit to Blarney Castle and kissing the Blarney Stone is high on most people’s list of things to do in Ireland.
-Built nearly 600 years ago by Cormac MacCarthy, one of Ireland’s greatest chieftains, millions of travellers have stopped by for their turn to get the gift of the gab.
-As legend has it: one kiss and you’ll be bestowed with the gift of eloquence.
+A visit to Blarney Castle and kissing the Blarney Stone is high on most people’s to-do in Ireland.
+Built nearly 600 years ago by Cormac MacCarthy (one of Ireland’s greatest chieftains), millions of travellers have stopped by for their turn to get the gift of the gab.
+As legend has it, one kiss and you’ll be bestowed with the gift of eloquence.

-Want more information?
+Want to learn more?
 Read our Ireland Travel Money Destination Guide.

 One of the best things about shopping in Bangkok is the city’s interesting floating market culture.
-Climbing aboard a rowboat or long-tail boat to float from stall holder to stall holder is a unique experience and one that has been going strong for over 100 years.
-Damnoen Saduak is perhaps the most well-known floating market in all of Thailand, but it’s also the most touristy – closely followed by Amphawa floating market and Taling Chan.
+Climbing aboard a rowboat or long-tail boat to float from stall holder to stall holder is a unique experience.
+Damnoen Saduak is perhaps the most well-known floating market in all of Thailand, but it’s also the one guaranteed to be jam-packed with tourists.

-Read our Hong Kong Travel Money Destination Guide here.
+Read more in our Hong Kong Travel Money Destination Guide.

 A quintessential thing to do in Paris is, of course, head to the famed Moulin Rouge.
-Opened in 1889 with its trademark red windmill, lavish décor and gorgeous dancers, it is without doubt the most famous cabaret venue in the world.
-But while the cancun might have been invented here, it’s not the only place in Paris bustling with atmosphere and promising a few hours of sheer magic on stage.
+Opened in 1889 with its trademark red windmill, lavish décor and gorgeous dancers, it is without a doubt the most famous cabaret venue in the world.
+But while the Cancun might have been invented here, it’s not the only place in Paris bustling with atmosphere.

-For a cabaret experience that’s quite similar, try Le Paradis Latin, which offers a very similar style show to Moulin Rouge but has a bit more of an off-the-beaten track feel thanks to its Left Bank location.
+For a cabaret experience that’s quite similar, try Le Paradis Latin, which offers a very similar style show to Moulin Rouge.
 Le Crazy Horse is another great choice, where you could catch stars like Dita von Teese or Arielle Dombasle.
-Or if you’re looking for something exceptionally local – to the point where it’s all in French and you may not understand a single word – try Paradis Latin, in the very heart of the city.
-It is a family-run affair and the clientele is mostly French, so it’s not only ‘local’ through-and-through but it’s at local-friendly prices too.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.